June 17, 2026 - No Comments!

 September 08, 2020 - No Comments!

-Opportunity to join a small community of workspaces at Utility House
+Opportunity to join a small community of workspaces at Utility House – THIS SPACE IS NOW LET

 At Utility House, we meet the needs of Bristol’s creative, ethical and start-up communities by providing workspace that is practical and adaptable.
 We have been fully let since we opened in 2015, so this is a rare opportunity to join our small community by leasing one of our light and airy studios.